 = 87.6KB of data

-Now that seems like a lot in the microcontroller world, but in the above case the pattern would not repeat until 5 years have passed and if you seriously think somebody is going to intercept every message so they can work on their 5 year master plan to disrupt your opperation with bad data then you are seriously working for the wrong businesses!
-So lets say we are happy that every 12 months the pattern repeats, this means that after 12 months the NSA/GCHQ may deduce the key is being repeated and could technically from that point on find a pattern and could possibly begin an attack.
-Very unlikely but theoretically possible.
+Now that seems like a lot in the micro-controller world, but in the above case the pattern would not repeat until 5 years have passed and if you seriously think somebody is going to intercept every message so they can work on their 5 year master plan to disrupt your operation with bad data then you are seriously working for the wrong businesses!

 Both the sender and the receiver need this same random data pattern, and it will need to be random as the normal RAND() functions of your favourite programming language are not actually that random.
 DES encrypting such a random stream would make it pretty near random as we can get without going to silly extremes.